On a sunny and beautiful day in Autumn or Spring it is tempting to fire up the BBQ on the balcony, and get the field mushrooms out of the fridge.

 Basil leaves, halved, roasted cherry tomatoes, and feta cheese.

-or Home made Basil Leaves in oil in the fridge; Cherry tomatoes that were roasted earlier, crumbled feta.
+or Home made Basil Leaves preserved in oil; roasted cherry tomatoes, crumbled feta.

 or Use fresh basil, any cheese especially a little blue cheese, tagellio or parmesan.
-Or use fresh basil leaves and uncooked tomatoes, chopped.
+Or fresh basil and raw tomatoes, chopped.
 Sprinkle with finely sliced spring/green onions.

 Don’t be too fussed about what you have, as long as it includes extra virgin oil, garlic and perhaps parsley, and some good cheese.
 The rest just layers the flavours.